Who was the Real Saint Nicholas? - American Minute with Bill Federer

 Unbeknownst to him, the bishop had just died, and the church leaders could not decide who was to be their next bishop.

 Nicholas had the habit of being the first person to church on Sunday.
-On this day, When he walked through the door, the church leaders asked him his name.
+When he walked through the door, the church leaders asked him his name.
 When he answered, they brought him to the room where they had been praying and told him the dream and that he was to be the bishop.

 Nicholas was hesitant to accept, as the Roman Emperor was arresting bishops and killing them.
 He knew that accepting the position would make him a target for government persecution.